 What are the Functions of Low Gear in Automatic Transmission?

-Well, doing it can increase the automobile’s performance by maximizing the fuel efficiency and increasing the engine’s power.
+Well, doing it can increase the automobile’s performance by maximizing fuel efficiency and increasing the engine’s power.
 All you have to do is to know the right time of driving in low gear.

-What Is Low Gear?
+What Is Low Gear In Automatic Transmission?

 Also known as first gear, this mode in automatic transmission slows down the engine and provides more torque.
 In an auto car, the gears automatically shift from ‘park’ or ‘idle’ to first and then gradually up to the fifth depending on the speed of the vehicle.

 Shifting to low gear in an automatic means the car will stay in the first gear despite the engine being shifted to a higher gear.
-It results in less speed, ore torque, and more power for the engine.
+It results in less speed, more torque, and more power for the engine.

 It’s one of the most common reasons.
-Putting the vehicle on low gear generates more engine power, making it easier to tow a heavy load.
+Putting the vehicle on L gear generates more engine power, making it easier to tow a heavy load.

 Just check the vehicle’s speed limitations for first gear from the owner’s manual and don’t cross that limit while towing.
 It will keep the torque consistent and won’t put stress on the motor.